Jaderpolli/plasmodium-search-strategy/kmeans-julia/README.md

 - CurveFit
 - Clustering

-To install a package, simply run `import Pkg; Pkg.add("PackageName")`
+To install a package, simply run `import Pkg; Pkg.add("PackageName")`.

+The installation time must not exceed 5 to 10 minutes, depending on the internet conection and how many packages must be manually installed.

-## Running k-means
+## Running k-means and expected output

 To reproduce the k-means clustering, open Julia in this main folder, then run

 `include("examples-k-means.jl")`

-A subfolder `results-msd` will be created, with the mean squared displacement as a function of time for each plasmodium used to obtain the α exponent to be clustered.
+A subfolder `msd-results` will be created, with the mean squared displacement as a function of time for each plasmodium used to obtain the α exponent to be clustered.

-Finally, the subfolder `results-k-means` will be created with the results of the clustering inside for invadors and non-invadors.
+Finally, the subfolder `k-means-results` will be created with the results of the clustering inside for invadors and non-invadors.

+The expected outputs are already on `expected-msd-results` and `expected-k-means-results` folders.

+The expected run time for the demo should not surpasse one minute of running in any modern computer with the correct packages and versions properly installed.